The Ever Elusive Search for Security

 He answered hurriedly as he stood up to go to the bathroom saying “Because everyone and their mother had to lock their house up the day after that Sharon Tate and her baby were slashed to death in her own home.”

-To which all of us were rendered silent and left to absorb the aftershock from the mini A- bomb my step father had just tossed in the middle of the room.
+To which all of us were rendered intensely silent to absorb the aftershock left by the mini A- bomb my step father had just tossed in the middle of the room.

 In Part I an article by astrologer Ray Grasse entitled “Decoding the Most Elevated Planet in the Horoscope” was referenced which theorizes that the planet positioned closest to the Midheaven bears the most influence over that person’s life.
-As already mentioned, for Roman Polanski’s chart, the most elevated planet is the Moon with the planet Pluto just 1 degree away.
+As already mentioned, for Roman Polanski’s chart, the most elevated planet is the Moon with the planet Pluto both in the sign of Cancer and just 1 degree apart from each other.